 Location: Otepää (Estonia)

-Otepää World Cup in cross-country skiing is taking place for the 14th time this year and it attracts friends of winter sports to the winter capital Otepää on 02-03 February 2018, so they could take part in the largest winter sports event in Estonia.
-On Saturday, 18 February, the sprint in free technique will take place.
-On Sunday, 19 February, one of the Estonians’ favourites, women’s 10 km and men’s 15 km mass start in classic technique, which includes the legendary Tehvandi ascent, will take place.
-The World Cup traditionally begins on Friday night at the Tehvandi Sports Centre stadium, where a ski show and a sprint competition of the maintenance teams will be held.
+Otepää World Cup in cross-country skiing is taking place for the 15th time this year and it attracts friends of winter sports to the winter capital Otepää on 19-20 January 2019, so they could take part in the largest winter sports event in Estonia.

 For more information click here